voidmaelstrom/javascript-browser-game/README.md

-# javascript-browser-game
+# javascript-browser-games
-Browser game built using javascript with Phaser 3
+Browser game built using javascript with Phaser 2 and 3